greenwoodad/iconcheck/README.md

 # iconcheck

 iconcheck is a bash script for monitoring ICON-NMR sessions on multiple NMR instruments using [rsync](https://download.samba.org/pub/rsync/rsync.html).
-It copies IconDriverDebug and Inmracct files over from remote machines via SSH and checks them for new errors.
+It serves as an alternative to the email feature in ICON-NMR which is rather limited.
+It copies the IconDriverDebug and Inmracct files over from remote machines via SSH and checks them for new errors.
 If errors are found, it assembles them into log files and sends alert emails to the user and/or facility manager according to settings in the file input/error_table.
 The error_table file